A highlight from Studio Ghibli and a highlight in anime history!

 Princess Mononoke is like Totoro on steroids.

-The year before Princess Mononoke was released, Disney made a deal for the distribution rights of Ghibli-films.
-However, the chairman at Disney’s subsidiary company Miramax Films – Harvey Weinstein – wanted to trim the movie down to 90 minutes.
-Some time later Weinstein received a Japanese sword in the mail with the attached message: «No cuts!»
+The year before Princess Mononoke was released, Disney made a deal to distribute the rights to Ghibli films.
+However, the chairman of Disney’s subsidiary company, Miramax Films, Harvey Weinstein, wanted to trim the movie down to 90 minutes.
+Sometime later, Weinstein received a Japanese sword in the mail with the message, «No cuts!»

 This sent Weinstein into a rage fit, which he was well-known for doing, but the film remained the same on both continents.
-Miyazaki refusing to compromise his vision might have resulted in lesser promotion of the film in America, but this we will probably never know for sure.
+Miyazaki's refusal to compromise his vision might have resulted in lesser promotion of the film in America, but we will probably never know for sure.

 The story of a princess in disguise

-It was this iron mining community that enraged the demon boar, first by cutting down the forest, and then by shooting it with an iron bullet.
-The ironmongers regularly fend of attacks from the spirit realm, including assaults by a pack of wolf gods.
+It was this iron mining community that enraged the demon boar, first by cutting down the forest and then by shooting it with an iron bullet.
+The ironmongers regularly fend off attacks from the spirit realm, including assaults by a pack of wolf gods.

 It is during one of these attacks that the boy encounters a young girl called San.
-She was raised by the wolf gods, and is determined to slay the mining colony's matriarch.
-At this point the narrative interlocks, as San’s agenda and the boy’s pursuit becomes part of the same story.
+She was raised by the wolf gods and is determined to slay the mining colony's matriarch.
+At this point, the narrative interlocks, as San’s agenda and the boy’s pursuit become part of the same story.

 Between the lines of nature and man